-A call can be ended by the user if it is in an active state, by turning off the currently selected audio device, or by pressing the corresponding Line key.
-A call in a standby state cannot be ended; it must be brought back to an active state before it can be ended.
+When a call is in the active state (not on hold or parked), the call can be ended by turning off the currently selected audio device.
+A call in a standby state cannot be ended; it must be brought back to the active state first.